 The carrying amounts of goodwill and trademarks with indefinite useful lives are reviewed at least annually for impairment.
-The recoverable amount of goodwill and trademarks is their value in use which is calculated using the discounted cash flow model, taking into account the forecast profits of the CGUs they form part of.
+The recoverable amount of goodwill and trademarks is their value in use which is calculated using the discounted cash flow model, taking into account the forecast profits of the cash-generating units they form part of.
 Management forecasts typically cover a five-year period and thereafter a reasonable rate of growth is applied based on market conditions.
 Revenue and profit growth assumptions are based on budgets, business plans and historical performance, taking into account the economic and political environment.
-The current year also took into account the impact of the COVID-19 pandemic.
-Discount rates used in the discounted cash flow models are based on a weighted average cost of capital of similar businesses in the same sector and of similar size and range between 11,8% and 17,6% (2019: 13,4% and 17,5%) depending on the business' risk profile.
-Perpetuity growth rates were set at 5% (2019: 5%).
+The current and prior year also took into account the impact of the COVID-19 pandemic.
+Discount rates used in the discounted cash flow models are based on a weighted average cost of capital of similar businesses in the same sector and of similar size and range between 12,5% and 17,0% (2020: 11,8% and 17,6%) depending on the business' risk profile.
+Perpetuity growth rates were set at 5% (2020: 5%).